Kodylow/cards-elixir/README.md

 Code written in Elixir is transpiled to Erlang bytecode, then is compiled and executed on the Erlang virtual machine (BEAM, conceptually similar to JVM).
 Elixir can be thought of as a more modern syntax for Erlang.
 Elixir also provides a lot of conveniences that Erlang does not, such as a package manager, a test framework, and a build tool.

+- Atoms: Atoms are constants where their name is their own value.
+They are often used to express state, such as `:ok` or `:error`, useful for pattern matching.
+They are also used to reference modules, such as `:math` or `:lists`.